Scenarios To Consider

 - Wisdom teeth themselves, or others close by can be subject to general gum disease, called periodontitis.
 There may be no immediate symptoms but this is a pervasive condition.

-- Tooth decay in wisdom teeth, or their neighbours is fairly prevalent.
-Restorative work to preserve, or rebuild the wisdom teeth might not be the best answer looking to the future.
+- Tooth decay in wisdom teeth, or their neighbours is quite prevalent.
+Looking to the future, restorative work to preserve, or rebuild a wisdom tooth might not be the best answer.

-- More serious conditions such as oral cysts, or spreading infection can evolve from wisdom teeth.
-Removing the tooth and therefore the source is likely to be a sensible step.
+- Conditions such as oral cysts, or spreading infections can evolve from wisdom teeth.
+Removing the tooth and therefore the source could be a sensible step.

-There are clearly a number of cases where extraction is the only option, antibiotics, or improved oral hygiene would simply be palliative.
+There are clearly a number of cases where extraction is the best option, antibiotics, or improved oral hygiene would simply be palliative.
 We should still consider any points which may be against extraction.

 Risks On Extraction

-Our mouthes are a key part of the sensory system, with the mouth and jaw holding a network of nerves.
-Dental treatment has the potential to cause damage, which can bring pain, or affect the sensations you feel in parts of the face.
+Our mouths are a key part of the sensory system, with the mouth and jaw holding a network of nerves.
+Dental treatment has the potential to cause damage, which can bring pain, or affect sensations you feel in your face.

 As with any surgery, post operative infection can occur.
 Dry socket is another possibility, where a blood clot fails to develop correctly following extraction.

-We should however note that research points to a rate below 5% for any notable downside and below 2% for nerve damage.
+We should however note that issues are unusual.
+Research points to a rate below 5% for any type of downside and below 2% for nerve damage.
 In specialist hands with sound preparation, rates will be lower still.

-If an issue does occur, this can normally be solved.
-Cases requiring significant intervention, such as surgical repair of nerve damage, are quite uncommon.
+If an issue does occur, this can normally be solved, although cases requiring significant intervention, such as surgical repair of nerve damage are quite rare.

-The reality is that where required, wisdom tooth extraction is likely to prevent more oral disease than this could ever create.
+The reality is that where required, wisdom tooth extraction is far more likely to prevent than cause oral disease.
 A procedure which can be pain free and cause relatively little inconvenience.